This article is intended to clarify an aspect of metal 3D printing terminology that is commonly misunderstood and often used incorrectly.

 Visualize a bucket of ice cubes on your conference table.

-If left to sit for a short while at room temperature, the individual cubes will soon stick to each other, such that if you try to pull out one cube you will most likely get a random glob of multiple cubes stuck together.
-This fusing of cubes together is analogous to the most common interpretation or use of the word ‘sintering’.
+If left to sit for a short while at room temperature, the individual cubes will soon start to melt.
+After putting the bucket of ice cubes back in the freezer, the ice will stick to each other, such that if you try to pull out one cube you will most likely get a random glob of multiple cubes stuck together.
+This fusing of cubes together is analogous to the most common interpretation or use of the word ‘sintering.’
 Note that the properties of the glob of cubes may or may not resemble the properties of an individual cube as there will likely be pockets of air, or different density ice, interspersed within the mass of ice.

 If you left this same bucket of ice cubes out on the table long enough for all the cubes to melt, you would have a bucket of water.
 If you put that bucket of water back in the freezer it would solidify into effectively one large homogenous and fully dense piece of ice.
 This is analogous to what happens in DMLM and DMLS 3D printing with metals.

-The laser provides enough heat (energy) to melt the metal particles the laser is directed at and then, as the laser moves on, the melt pool rapidly solidifies into a fully dense homogenous structure.
-Note in this case that the properties of this new block of ice exactly resemble the properties of the individual ice cubes we started with and do not have air, or different density ice, interspersed within the mass.
+The laser provides enough heat (energy) to melt the metal particles.
+The laser is directed at those particles and then, as the laser moves on, the melt pool rapidly solidifies into a fully dense homogenous structure.
+In this case, the properties of this new block of ice exactly resemble the properties of the individual ice cubes we started with and do not have air, or different density, interspersed within the mass.

 Simply put, sintering is not melting.

-If you actually needed a portion of a part to be sintered within a DMLM part, let’s say the center, it is possible to change the power of the laser for that defined area of the part, and then turn it back up to complete the rest of the part, resulting in a part with a less dense/solid center.
-Kind of like a piece of hard candy with a soft, chewy core.
+If you actually needed a portion of a part to be sintered within a DMLM part, let’s say the center, it is possible to change the power of the laser for that defined area of the part.
+Then the laser can be turned back up to complete the rest of the part, resulting in a part with a less dense/solid center.

 When using EOS default parameters for DMLS, a melt pool is formed and a fully-dense structure, equivalent to wrought, results.
 This is identical to the process referred to as DMLM.